 3. Search for your image on your computer and click Upload Image and Save.

 The alternative text field is used to name your images.
-This will display when you hover over the image on your published web page.
 It is useful for people with low bandwidth connections who may opt not to load graphics as well as for search engine optimization, as search engines will interpret the meaning of objects by examining their alt text.
 To allow your alt text to display on hover, simply right-click your added image and select Image Properties from the menu, then go to the Advanced tab and add your alt text to the Advisoty Title field.

 In the Image Properties, under the Image Info tab, you will notice by default our system will lock the width to height ratio.
 This is nearly always the best choice, since it is the only way to avoid image distortion.

 When resizing an image that is used across multiple sections of your website, including emails, it will resize the image in all the places it is present.
 If you would like to have different sizes of the same image in multiple locations you will need to copy the image and rename it with a unique filename.